The Haunted Mansion (video game): Gameplay

-When not focusing on platforming, the player can expect to see very unique puzzles or challenges such as being shrunk down and placed onto a billiards table, while a ghostly hand takes shots at them with the cue ball.
+When not focusing on platforming, the player can expect to see unique puzzles or challenges such as being shrunk down and placed onto a billiards table, while a ghostly hand takes shots at them with the cue ball.
 The player then uses this to their advantage to successfully hit all the other billiards balls into pockets in order to escape this puzzle and continue on.
 Another example could be the kitchen, in which a stack of plates is steadily flinging themselves at the player.
 The player must then position themselves so the plates break various bottles of alcohol, at the end igniting and following the trail of alcohol to the fireplace which then lights the room.

 The mansion is often set up in a way where the player can access up to 4 rooms at a time, and while collecting the souls from each room they will receive fragments of death certificates, which would be presented to the six friendly ghosts.
 After having collected all these fragments, they will then have enough souls to access a room in which they encounter a difficult puzzle or combat scenario.
 Upon completion of this scenario, the main villain will appear and fight Zeke, disappearing after Zeke has drained his health bar.
 After his temporary defeat of the villain, the friendly ghost will appear and Zeke will present the death certificate to them.
 A brief cutscene will then occur in which the ghost will present Zeke with a new soul gem, unlocking a new type of attack with his lantern and providing 100 extra souls.